I’m having trouble accessing an eresource at home. What can I do?

 I would like to view some manuscripts.
 Are you able to set them aside for me?

-Yes, complete the Access to collections form to request the manuscripts you would like to use.
+Yes, complete the Access to collections request form to request the manuscripts you would like to view.
 We will get back to you within 4 working days.